zach-hartwig/ADAQ/Readme.md

 automically provide the user with all necessary and up-to-date CAEN libraries and headers.
 No need to go downloading and installing them anymore!
-The CAEN libraries and headers are located *locally* within the $ADAQ_HOME directory, and, therefore, will not interfere with other global installations of CAEN headers and libraries.
+The CAEN libraries and headers are located *locally* within the $ADAQREPO directory, and, therefore, will not interfere with other global installations of CAEN headers and libraries.
 The second function is to wrap all CAEN library functions with a more intuitive and consistent function style; third and finally, to build upon the